Sweet Dog

 Mark the success, then read the discomfort

 A short marker word ("yes") confirms the right movement.
-Lip-licking, unusual slowness, stiffness the next day, a new refusal: you step back or you give it up.
+Lip licking, unusual slowness, stiffness the next day, a sudden refusal: step back, or drop the trick.

 • The dog slows down, hesitates just before the movement